 Gear: 9 Bolts + a few cams from yellow C3 to #1 Camalot

-Belay from a bolt at the top of the fixed rope.
-From the anchor, trend right into the right facing corner and a bolt.
+Belay from a bolt at the top of the large fallen tree (can be backed up with a 0.75″ cam if desired).
+Trend right into the right facing corner and a bolt.
 Climb straight up over easy terrain until you see more bolts above.
 Follow the bolts to the top, mostly climbing on their right.
 Note: there is a traverse to the right before the last roof with the potential for a nasty pendulum fall.

 Gear: 12 bolts, cams from #0.3 to #2 Camalots, a couple of nuts